danang-id/ASUS-TP412FA-ESP/README.md

+> [!NOTE]
+> This ESP contains older version of OpenCore, your mileage may vary.

+> [!IMPORTANT]
+> ASUS have multiple version of TP412FA model released with different specs (noticable by proccessor generation).
+> This ESP works only for the model with exact speficiations bellow.

 # ASUS TP412FA EFI System Partition (ESP)

 This repository contains files and folder inside the EFI System Partition (ESP) on my ASUS TP412FA-EC302T notebook.